SiWolf/SCORE/README.md

 * [Graphviz](https://www.graphviz.org/) (DAG visualization)
 * [Sequanix](https://github.com/sequana/sequana/) (GUI)

-Please ensure that the latest versions of the dependencies mentioned above are installed on your system.
+Please ensure that the latest versions of the dependencies listed above are installed on your system.

 Then run the installation script: